sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 ## Separating First-order and Higher-order Effects

-Here’s a novel idea:
+Here, I introduce a new idea:
-**Separate first-order and higher-order effects as distinct types.**
+**Separate first-order effects from higher-order effects as distinct types.**

-For example, the `Error` effect can be split into two data types like this:
+For example, the `Error` effect can be decomposed and defined into the following two data types:

 ```haskell
 data Throw e (a :: Type) where